ACM SIGCOMM 2019 Posters, Demos, and Student Research Competition

 Leading student authors of posters and demos may also indicate if they would like to participate in the ACM Student Research Competition (SRC).
 The ACM Student Research Competition (SRC), sponsored by Microsoft Research, offers a unique forum for undergraduate and graduate students to present their original research before a panel of judges and attendees at well-known ACM-sponsored and co-sponsored conferences.
 Winners will advance to ACM Grand Finals of the Student Research Competition to compete against the winners of other ACM conferences.
 For more information on SRC, please refer to the SRC page at the ACM SIGCOMM 2019 site.

 Product-focused, as opposed to research-focused, industrial demos may be more appropriately submitted to the SIGCOMM Industrial Demo track.
 Please feel free to contact either the Poster and Demo Chairs or the SIGCOMM Industrial Liaison Board if you are unsure which track to submit to.

-Why should you submit a Poster or a Demo?
+Why should you submit a Poster or a Demo or participate in SRC?

 What is a Poster?

 What To Submit